openware/barong/docs/kycaid.md

 # Barong KYCAID configuration
-In 2.5 (and higher) versions of Barong we introduce new option for KYC management - fully automated KYC provider `KYCAID` - https://www.kycaid.com/
+In Barong 2.5 and higher you can use the external KyC provider (KYCAID)[https://www.kycaid.com/] to fully automated your KYC process.

 ### Basic configuration
 Barong now support 2 ways of managing KYC - `local` and `kycaid`.
 You can switch between them using `BARONG_KYC_PROVIDER` env.
 By default this ENV has `kycaid`, as a value.
 If you set `local`as a value, then legacy flow will be turned on. `Profile` and `Document` steps will require manual admin approve from tower.